-Established in 1876, and operated from 1902 until 2015 by Douglas Borough Council, the Douglas Bay Horse Tramway celebrated its 140th anniversary on 7 August 2016.
+Douglas Bay Horse Tramway is the oldest horse-drawn passenger tramway to remain in service anywhere in the World.
+Established in 1876, and operated from 1902 until 2015 by Douglas Borough Council, the Horse Tramway celebrated its 140th anniversary on 7 August 2016.

 Go Explore cards are accepted for travel on all horse tram services.
 These offer great value for money unlimited travel for 1, 3, 5 or 7 consecutive days on all our bus and heritage railway services.

 Alternatively residents and visitors can purchase a Go Horse Tram card valid for the whole season.
 These are available from the Welcome Centre and Derby Castle terminus, priced £30 per adult, £20 concessions - for children and resident senior citizens.

 |1||Winter Saloon, the second tramcar to carry this number, it was built as a replacement for the original No.1 built in 1876 and scrapped in 1900||30||1913|

 |12*||Toastrack, cream and blue, oldest surviving tram bought new that remains in the fleet||32||1888|